robbiemallett/track_maker/README.md

 # Track Maker

 This is an old project that replicates the NSIDC Lagrangian ice age model by integrating ice motion vectors from PMW missions.
-The tool was not taken further.
+The tool was not taken further and some preliminary results can be seen [here](https://www.youtube.com/watch?v=bmV89JLi8Ro).

 Step one is to run the track_maker.py script